bonn0062/GSoD/absolute_beginners.rst

 .. image:: images/np_indexing.png

-You may want to take just a part of your array or specific array elements to use in further analysis or additional operations.
+You may want to take a section of your array or specific array elements to use in further analysis or additional operations.
 To do that, you'll need to subset, slice, and/or index your arrays.

 If you want to select values from your array that fulfill certain conditions, it's straightforward with NumPy.